 Master of Science in Mining Engineering

-Master's students learn about mineral exploration in-depth with courses in:
+Master's degree students learn about mineral exploration in-depth with courses in:

 - Mine planning